haithamabadla/ny-taxi-tripduration/README.md

 API will return the following in dictionary format:

 1- Date <br>
-2- Time
+2- Time <br>
-3- Descriptive addresses for both From/ To
+3- Descriptive addresses for both From/ To <br>
-4- Weather information - does it snow? does it rain?
+4- Weather information - does it snow? does it rain? <br>
-5- Whether the trip in a weekend or a weekday
+5- Whether the trip in a weekend or a weekday <br>
-6- Whether the trip is during rush hours or not.
+6- Whether the trip is during rush hours or not. <br>
-7- Predicted trip duration
+7- Predicted trip duration <br>